-Sc2.0Our group is heavily involved with the synthetic yeast genome consortium (Sc2.0, www.syntheticyeast.org), which needs to synthesize 12Mbp DNA de novo.
+Sc2.0Our group is heavily involved with the synthetic yeast genome consortium (Sc2.0, www.syntheticyeast.org), which aims to re-design and synthesize a 12 Mb designer yeast genome de novo (for details see Dymond, Nature 2010).
 Our group will design and synthesize at least one chromosome in house, so the success of this project will be of great significance and highly valuable to the field of synthetic biology.

-tRNA NeochromosomeThis project is part of the international synthetic yeast consortium (Sc2.0, www.syntheticyeast.org), which aims to re-design and synthesize a designer yeast genome de novo (for details see Dymond, Nature 2010).
-The goal of this project is to design and build the world’s first Neochromosome in yeast, hosting all of the tRNAs which have been removed from all 16 chromosomes.
+tRNA NeochromosomeThis project is part of the international synthetic yeast consortium.
+The goal of this project is to design and build a tRNA neochromosome in yeast, hosting all of the tRNAs which will be removed from the synthetic yeast genome.

-Thus, as part of Sc2.0, all tRNA genes will be moved to their own chromosome (“Party Chromosome”).
-All introns will also be removed from tDNA, as another goal of the project is to observe the effect of a yeast genome with fewer introns. rox Recombination sites will be placed between the tRNA genes, which will enable us ‘SCRaMbLE’ the neochromosome and observe whether there is a preference for tRNA gene relative location and copy number.
+Thus, as part of Sc2.0, all tRNA genes will be moved to their own dedicated chromosome (a “Party Chromosome”).
+All introns will also be removed from tDNA, as another goal of the project is to observe the effect of a yeast genome with fewer introns. rox Recombination sites will be placed between the tRNA genes, which will enable us ‘SCRaMbLE’ the neochromosome and observe whether there is a preference for tRNA copy number under different conditions.